Find the Bowen Island Seed Library display inside the Bowen Island Public Library during our open hours.

 - Salt Spring Seeds has a comprehensive page on seed saving.

 - West Coast Seeds has a great deal of online information including planting charts.

-The Bowen Island Seed Library is made possible thanks to a collaboration between the Bowen Island Public Library and volunteers from Bowen Agricultural Alliance, the Bowen Island Community School Student Garden Club, the Bowen Gardeners Facebook group—and you!
+The Bowen Island Seed Library is made possible thanks to a collaboration between the Bowen Island Public Library and volunteers from Bowen Agricultural Alliance, the Bowen Island Community School Student Garden Club, and the Bowen Gardeners Facebook group, and thanks to donations from many local seed companies and you!